ADMINISTRATION ROUTES:

 SC:

-Pre-mixed syringes 20 mg/0.2 mL, 40 mg/0.4 mL, 100 mg/mL
+- Clexane: 20 mg/0.2 mL, 40 mg/0.4 mL, 60 mg/0.6 mL, 80 mg/0.8 mL, 100 mg/1 mL

-Do not remove air bubble from pre-mixed syringe prior to injection
+Do NOT remove air bubble from pre-mixed syringe prior to injection

 Inject at 90 degrees to the skin on the lower abdomen.
-Alternate between the left and right anterolateral abdominal wall
+Alternate between the left and right anterolateral abdominal wall.

-Do not rub injection site after administration
+Do not rub injection site after administration as this increases risk of bruising.

 DOSAGE: